paulrouget/vianaic/README.md

 ### When to write `o` and `a`

 In regular writing, we often dot the letter `i` after we finished writing the whole word.
-Similarly, the `o` and the `a` letters, being floating characters, can be added subsequently to not interupt the stroke.
+Similarly, the `o` and the `a` letters, being floating characters, can be added subsequently to not interrupt the stroke.

-For example, in the word EAT, it is easier to write `e` then `t` in one stroke, and add the `a` in between afterward.
+For example, in the word EAT, it is easier to write `e` and `t` in one stroke, then add the `a` in between.

 ## How to practice

 Practicing writing is pretty straight forward.
 Pick any text and start writing.

 Reading is a bit more tricky.
-There is not much reading material yet.
+There is not much reading material yet, and people tend to use their own variant, making sharing prose difficult.
+We hope [to have a Font](https://github.com/vianaic/vianaic.github.io/issues/1) that will make any online text readable in Vianaic.

+In the mean time we put tother some examples below.

 ## Gallery

 ### From the creator

-Reddit images can expire.
-So we saved as much prose shared by the creator here.

 **Move your mouse over the image for a translation.**

-A Vianaic pangram (phrase composed of all the letters in the alphabet) including all combination symbols.  `ch`, `gh`, `ng`, `ph`, `sh`, `th` and `wh`.
-Meant for practice to aid in memorization of all letters:
+A Vianaic pangram (phrase composed of all the letters in the alphabet, including all diagraphs):

 ![](./imgs/creator/pangram.jpg "She photographed a templar knight rousting a quick fox while mounted on a very big witch hazel tree")
 ![](./imgs/creator/nayeli.jpg "Nayeli")